 What is Quality?

 In this Quality Manager’s experience, here we go.
 First, we need to define what “Quality” is.
-There are many definitions, Dr. Google defines it as “the standard of something as measured against other things of a similar kind; the degree of excellence of something.”
+There are many definitions, Dr. Google defines Quality as “the standard of something as measured against other things of a similar kind; the degree of excellence of something.”
 Maybe that’s correct, but it’s hard to understand.
-And if its quality, it should be easy to understand and clear to see.
-Texas Quality Assurance defines Quality as “Saying what you’re going to do, and doing, and doing it repeatedly”.
+And if it’s quality, it should be easy to understand and clear to see.
+Texas Quality Assurance defines Quality as “saying what you’re going to do, doing it, and doing it repeatedly”.
 Of course, lots of pieces of the puzzle make this definition of Quality a reality.
 There are four principles that build up “Quality”.
-Quality is all about integrity and hard work, after all isn’t integrity doing what is right when no one is looking.
-And hard work is sticking to the task when it’s not easy?
+Quality is all about integrity and hard work, after all isn’t integrity doing what is right when no one is looking?
+Isn’t hard work sticking to the task even when it’s not easy?
 And don’t you need to be proactive to maintain quality?
 You need to anticipate problems and devise solutions.
-And then if you’re really a Quality company, you’re going to deliver better than your customer expected, that’s “High Quality” when a spirit of generosity is applied to your work.
+Then, if you’re really a Quality company, you’re going to deliver better than your customer expected, that is “High Quality”-when a spirit of generosity is applied to your work.

-So lets summarize, Quality is the essence of doing what you said you’d do, over and over again.
-And this is based on four principles.
+So let’s summarize, Quality is the essence of doing what you said you’d do, over and over again.
+This, for us, is based on four principles.